Phones · Resale guide

 Samsung Galaxy Z Flip 5 Price Guide

-Note that higher storage variants (512GB) will always command a premium within these ranges.
+Prices will also adjust slightly based on the storage variant (256GB vs 512GB), with the higher storage fetching ₹3,000-5,000 more.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Samsung Galaxy Z Flip 5 in 2026